jacobwarren/social-media-ai-engineering-etl/README.md

 ## Philosophy (Emulate Framework)

-This pipeline is aligned with my “Emulate” approach: begin with the workflow you want to automate, encode expert‑style signals (features), and then package standardized supervision data for model training.
-The high‑level summary below provides context for why we focused on expert‑style feature extraction and standardized training artifacts.
+This pipeline is aligned with my "Emulate" approach: begin with the workflow you want to automate, encode expert‑style signals (features), and then package standardized supervision data for model training.
+The high‑level summary below provides context for why I on expert‑style feature extraction and standardized training artifacts.

-### Executive Summary
+### Overview
 Most AI deployments are information‑centric and underwhelming.
 The Emulate Framework is workflow‑first: it reverse‑engineers expert processes and encodes differentiating signals into AI capabilities that deliver measurable efficiency gains.

 - Problem: information bots ≠ automated workflows; low leverage